-In the cancer care setting, the nutrition care process needs to begin with early intervention measures to screen and assess for malnutrition and for the presence of cancer- and treatmentrelated side effects impacting nutrition.
-The Joint Commission requires that nutrition screenings must occur within 24 hours in the inpatient setting; on admission or within 14 days of admission to a long-term care facility; and during the initial nursing visit in the home care and hospice setting.

-Over the past two decades, the majority of oncology care has shifted from the inpatient hospital setting to the outpatient setting.
+In the cancer care setting, the nutrition care process needs to begin with early intervention measures to screen and assess for malnutrition and for the presence of cancer- and treatment-related side effects impacting nutrition.
+The Joint Commission requires that nutrition screenings must occur within 24 hours in the inpatient setting; on admission or within 14 days of admission to a long-term care facility; and during the initial nursing visit in the home care and hospice setting.67 from the inpatient hospital setting to the outpatient setting.
 As cancer care has largely migrated to the outpatient setting, having an institution-specific nutrition screening and assessment procedure in place is essential for the early identification of nutritional risk.
-Today, in many community cancer centers, nutrition screening and assessment is a multidisciplinary process involving not only registered dietitians, but also nurses, clinic assistants, medical providers, and even the patients themselves with use of such tools as the Patient-Generated Subjective Global Assessment (the PG-SGA) (see page 31), the Mini Nutrition Assessment, or the Malnutrition Screening Tool.
+Today, in many community cancer centers, nutrition screening and assessment is a multidisciplinary process involving not only registered dietitians, but also nurses, clinic assistants, medical providers, and even the patients themselves with use of such tools as the Patient-Generated Subjective Global Assessment (the PG-SGA) (see page 31), the Mini Nutrition Assessment, or the Malnutrition Screening Tool.8